w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - The most common case in machine learning benchmarks
 - Ideal condition, but not always suitable for real-world systems

-*Open Set*: the patterns to be classified can belong to none of known classes.
+*Open Set*: the patterns to be classified can belong to none of the known classes.

 - More realistic condition, but more challenging
 - Example: classify all fruits into {pears, bananas}